dwerkjem/SecureShellMaster/DOCS/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the same license used by the project.

-Thank you for contributing to SecureCommander!
+Thank you for contributing to SecureShellMaster!